Documentation

 Get up and running in four steps:

-2. Create a team — Teams group your projects and manage member access.
-Invite collaborators with viewer, member, or admin roles.
+handshake.kumizhi-ai.comusing your GitHub account. - Create a team — Teams group your projects and manage member access.
+Members are assigned one of four roles: owner, admin, member, or viewer.

 GitHub Action